hanabi/hanabi.github.io/misc/Announcement_Backlog.md

 **The Duck Trash Ejection** (deleted) (by Kakashi)

 ```
-* This convention conflicts with *5's Color Ejection*.
+* This convention is deleted since it conflicts with *5's Color Ejection*.
 ```

 **Trash Push Ejection** (by Jeff)